jankodzbanko/RNGScript/README.md

 # RNGScript
 It's my first "working" Python script, the main function is to randomly choose given number of option from the list that stays in another file, which is created on first startup, which allows the list to be kept for whatever things you want RNGesus to decide upon on another day.
+Also, positions picked up from the list will not appear twice in the same roll.
+At least if they are not wrote twice on the list ;).
+Anyways, result should only give a combination of unique variables.

 Options can be added when running the script, as well as manually through editing "list.txt" that should appear in a folder with the script file after first running.
 To add things manually, just write another option in next line in the file.